nodejs/docs/CONTRIBUTING.md

 ## To **change** a document:

-1. *Fork* this repository to your account.
+1. *Fork* the appropriate repository to your account.
+  1. For API docs, that means <https://github.com/nodejs/node>.
+  2. For all other docs, that means <https://github.com/nodejs/nodejs.org>.
 2. *Clone* your fork.
 3. Make your changes locally.
 4. *Commit* your changes to a new branch.